clean-code-craft-tcq-2/assignments/extend-refactor.md

 Use [Google translate](https://translate.google.com/?sl=en&tl=de&op=translate)
 if you aren't familiar with German.

+Keep in mind: We could add more languages in future.
+Minimize the code-change required.

 ### Extension 3: Accept input in different units

 Some sensors report the temperature in Fahrenheit.
 Make provision to express the unit along with the measurement.
 Avoid repeating the limits in different units.

+Keep in mind: This time it was temperature in a different unit.
+Later perhaps other measurements would have variations.
+Make it possible to **add** compatibility with additional variations, with minimal **modifications** to existing code.

 ## The starting point